Tidal phenomena in the Galactic Center: The curious case of X7: Results

 \subsubsection{Outflow from the SMBH}

-We performed a similar analysis as in Section \ref{StellarWind} but considering a spherically symmetric outflow launched from the location of Sgr A*.
-The exact mass loss rate and velocity of the outflow were set to $\dot{M}_\text{BH} = 10^{-4}~\msunyr$ and $v_\text{out} = 10^9$~cm~s$^{-1}$, respectively and motivated by numerical simulations of this process \citep[e.g.][]{Cuadra_2015}.
+We performed a similar analysis as in Sect. \ref{StellarWind} but considering a spherically symmetric outflow launched from the location of Sgr A*.
+The exact mass-loss rate and velocity of the outflow were set to $\dot{M}_\text{BH} = 10^{-4}~\msunyr$ and $v_\text{out} = 10^9$~cm~s$^{-1}$, respectively and motivated by numerical simulations of this process \citep[e.g.,][]{Cuadra_2015}.
 Our simulation shows that the evolution of the orbit of the simulated cloud is not affected significantly by the outflow.
-The relative magnitude of this acceleration compared to the gravitational acceleration as a function of time is shown in Figure~\ref{fig:secondary_effects} as a dotted green line.
-The value is of the order of 10$^{-17}$ which is even smaller than the effect of the stellar winds and, therefore, is also negligible.
+The relative magnitude of this acceleration compared to the gravitational acceleration as a function of time is shown in Fig.~\ref{fig:secondary_effects}.
+The value is on the order of 10$^{-17}$, which is even smaller than the effect of the stellar winds and, therefore, is also negligible.
 Moreover, even a much stronger outflow will have a negligible effect on the orbit of X7.
 It is relevant to mention that this result is in agreement with the analysis in \cite{ciurlo2023}, as they argued that the morphology of X7 cannot be explained by an outflow from Sgr~A*.